kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-next-songs.md

 size.
 As we iterate through all the values, we will keep the top SongCount records seen so far in our ordered collection.

-This reducer goes through three steps:
+This reducer
-* Create an ordered collection that will maintain a list of the top SongCount record, for each key.
+* Creates an ordered collection that will maintain a list of the top SongCount records, for each key.
-* Examine each value for a key, and maintains a running list of the top SongCount records seen so far.
+* Examines each value for a key, and maintains a running list of the top SongCount records seen so far.
 * Write a TopNextSongs record to the songs table.